Best Home Cloud Storage: DIY Self-Hosted Cloud Storage Solutions in 2025

-Creating home cloud storage can help free you from relying on a third party to store your data and keep it safe.
+Creating self-hosted cloud storage can help free you from relying on a third party to store your data and keep it safe.
 Doing so means getting hardware and managing a personal cloud storage device, but it provides the best security for your data.

 Storing your data in the cloud is not a new concept.
 There are plenty of options out there, as you can see from our list of the best cloud storage providers.
-However, if you’ve ever wanted to cut out the middle person and have full control, then setting up your own local/home cloud storage may be worth exploring.
+However, if you’ve ever wanted to cut out the middle person and have full control, then setting up your own local or self-hosted cloud storage may be worth exploring.
 This process is also called DIY personal cloud storage.

 Unlike signing up for a third-party cloud storage service, there are a few more steps involved in creating local cloud storage.
 If you want to run a program locally, you’ll install the software on a network-attached storage (NAS) device, such as Synology or Western Digital.
 Another option is to use a service’s virtual private server and connect it to your hardware.